slatedocs/slate/source/includes/_issue_traceability.md

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to edit Issues

 ## Link requirements to a specific issue
 ```shell
 # Request example: